ows-ali/Hacktoberfest/README.md

 - For contributions in this repository, please read `CONTRIBUTING.md` first.
 (Please pull the changes from this repo if you have already forked the repository and are facing conflicts)
 - If you like the repository, please star it.

+Code Of Conduct:
+ -> People should try on their own to solve the issues and then create a pull request.

 ### Learning Resources

 [Creating a pull request](https://services.github.com/on-demand/intro-to-github/create-pull-request)